section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-app-with-faunadb-typescript-and-apollo-server/index.md

 Using the `faunaClient` instance, we're able to retrieve articles from our database.

-We're using the `Map` to go through the returned data sets, `Paginate` to add pagination to our dataset, and `Lambda` to be able to get the specific ids of each dataset.
+We are using the `Map` to go through the returned data sets, `Paginate` to add pagination to our dataset, and `Lambda` to be able to get the specific ids of each dataset.

-We're also mapping through the dataset, restructuring it to match our schema.
+We are also mapping through the dataset, restructuring it to match our schema.
 And in case of any error, return that error message.

 Implement the method to get a single article as follows